AdrianVyne/Achie-Printing/README.md

 # Achie Printing Website 🖨️🎨

 Welcome to the GitHub repository for the Achie Printing website! 🎉 This website was created to showcase the printing services offered by Achie Printing.
-The website is built using HTML, CSS, JavaScript and Angular.
+The website is built using HTML, CSS, and JavaScript.

 ## Live Website 🌍